soumyadip1995/BabyGPT/README.md

 <!--te-->

 Building on the intuition of Karpathy's [ng-video-lectures](https://github.com/karpathy/ng-video-lecture/blob/master/gpt.py) and [mingpt](https://github.com/soumyadip1995/minGPT/blob/master/mingpt), BabyGPT provides a working model of a GPT on a much smaller scale (256 as well as 16 out channels, 5 layer GPT, fine-tuned).
 BabyGPT has been built from a [toyGPT](https://github.com/soumyadip1995/language-models/blob/main/Notebook/GPT_from_scratch.ipynb) which was made to understand transformers from scratch.
 It has been scaled down , as you will see below.
 Visit the notebooks.
 We scale up to transformers from simple Language models, attention mechanisms and finally BabyGPT.
 While [toyGPT](https://github.com/soumyadip1995/language-models/blob/main/Notebook/GPT_from_scratch.ipynb) has been built by separating all the layers of a transformer indiviually.
 In BabyGPT, the attention mechanism is implemented manually.
 The purpose of building smaller GPTs is to understand transformer functions at a much more granular level.
+Based on the above work , we have done a paper, you can check it in the paper folder above.

 ## The models